Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 <img src="../assets/2017-10-22-thrice-part-3_files/Most common positive and negative words-1.png" style="display: block; margin: auto;" />

 Reminiscent of the most common words plot (without "stop words") from **Part 2** except this time we've differentiated between words with positive sentiment and negative sentiment!
-Another way to visualize this is using a wordcloud!
+Another way to visualize this is using a word cloud!

 Word Cloud: Most Common Positive and Negative Words in Thrice Lyrics
 ====================================================================